 The White House Framework's "new surtax on multi-millionaires and billionaires" proved to be the retention of the new section 1A of the original Ways and Means Committee version, effective January 1, 2022, with some significant changes in the numbers.
-The threshold for imposition of the surcharge would be doubled to \$10 million for individual returns, including joint returns of married couples (half that amount in the case of married individuals filing separately) and \$200,000 for trusts and estates.
-But the ultimate rate of the surtax would be almost tripled, beginning at that threshold at 5 percent and then increasing to 8 percent at a level of \$25 million for individuals filing separately) and \$500,000 for trusts and estates.
+The threshold for imposition of the surcharge would be doubled to \$10 million for individual returns, including joint returns of married couples (half that amount in the case of married individuals filing separately), and \$200,000 for trusts and estates.
+But the ultimate rate of the surtax would be almost tripled, beginning at that threshold at 5 percent (rather than 3 percent) and then increasing to 8 percent at a level of \$25 million for individual returns, including joint returns of married couples (half that amount in the case of married individuals filing separately) and \$500,000 for trusts and estates.
+And, as noted above, the November 3 update helpfully added a provision allowing the deduction for charitable payments and set-asides under section 642(c) in calculating the threshold for the surcharge.